itsnishit/iiitb_elc/README.md

 # iiitb_elc - Elevator Controller

 The major goal of this project is to implement an elevator controller chip using skywater 130nm Technology.
-The project is still under modification.
+The project is approved for Tapeout in MPW-8 shuttle.

 ## INTRODUCTION
  The project below illustrates how an elevator